aminch18/wshop-iac-deployment/README.md

             · key_vault_name
             · container_registry_name
         .
-Try to reproduce all that I've done it in the demo, and if you've got questions don't be shy 😊 · When all the infrastructure is created successfully go to your different databases and open the Query Explorer with your user. and run this sql script:
+Try to reproduce all that I've done it in the demo, and if you've got questions don't be shy 😊 · When all the infrastructure is created successfully go to your databases by environment and open the Query Explorer with your user. and run this sql script:
           CREATE TABLE [Tasks] (
                 [Department] nvarchar(max) NOT NULL,